 Chestnuts and Hazelnuts in Michigan: Vicary Road Farm

 As we near the end of the year, people across Southeast Michigan prepare for the holidays by crafting gifts and making plans to see loved ones.
-Locals gather ingredients to prepare classic, cozy dishes, and kitchens across the country fill with the aroma of roasted hams and turkeys and freshly baked pies.
+Locals gather ingredients to prepare classic, cozy dishes, and kitchens across the country fill with the aroma of roasted hams, turkeys, and freshly baked pies.
 This winter season, bring something local to your dinner table with two underrated holiday staples: Michigan-grown chestnuts and hazelnuts.

-Virginia and (Bob) Rinkel, both former elementary teachers, initially began their journey as tree nut farmers as a retirement project twenty-five years ago.
+Virginia and Bob Rinkel, both former elementary teachers, initially began their journey as tree nut farmers as a retirement project twenty-five years ago.
+They also grew up surrounded by agriculture.
+Virginia’s husband grew up in a farming family in Southern Illinois.
 Virginia grew up in a family of farmers and ice cream makers.
-Virginia’s husband grew up in a farming family in Southern Illinois.
 “My dad had 600 apple trees, but I didn’t really want to do apple trees later in life,” Virginia shared.
 The day her dad passed away, there was a notice in the Lansing newspaper of the Northern Nut Grower’s Annual Meeting coming to Michigan State University (MSU), which Virginia took as a sign.
 “I looked at my husband and said, I guess we gotta go.”

-There, Virginia and her husband met Dr. Dennis W. Fulbright (recently deceased), a plant pathologist at MSU, who helped spark their passion for tree nut farming, and the rest is history.
-Virginia and her husband are continuing their family’s agricultural legacy, while still taking their own unique path by growing tree nuts instead of fruit.
+There, Virginia and her husband met Dr. Dennis W. Fulbright (recently deceased), a plant pathologist at MSU, who helped spark their passion for tree nut farming.
+Virginia and her husband now continue their family’s agricultural legacy, while taking their own unique path by growing tree nuts instead of fruit.

-Today, the Rinkel family has approximately seventy-five chestnut trees.
+Today, the Rinkel family has approximately seventy-five chestnut trees and eighty hazelnut trees spanning three fields on their local farm.
 There used to be 300, but chestnuts don’t like “wet feet” and many died being planted in low ground.
-There are around eighty hazelnut trees across three fields on their local farm.
-They currently grow European/Japanese types of chestnut trees and four + main varieties of hazelnuts.
-All of these nuts are harvested over the span of a few weeks in the fall, when they are at their freshest and most sweet, so that those across Washtenaw County can enjoy them.
+They currently grow one variety of chestnut tree and over four varieties of hazelnuts.
+All of these nuts are harvested over the span of a few weeks in the fall, when they are at their freshest and sweetest, so that those across Washtenaw County can enjoy them.

-That left Michigan with primarily two major options for chestnut growing: the Chinese chestnut or the European-Japanese hybrid.
-The different pollen that comes from these two types of cultivars harm each other, causing IKB (Internal Kernel Breakdown - or better known as “Brown Rot”) which was discovered at MSU some years ago.
-That has left growers having to choose one type over the other to grow.
-In Virginia’s case, she opted to grow mainly European-Japanese chestnuts, with one exception.
-A lone favorite Chinese chestnut tree and its pollinator, sit away from the main orchard providing a few American-Manchurian nuts.
+That left Michigan growers with two non-native varieties to choose from: the Chinese chestnut or the European-Japanese hybrid.
+The different pollen that comes from these two types of cultivars harm each other, causing Internal Kernel Breakdown (IKB) - better known as “Brown Rot”, which was discovered at MSU some years ago.
+This means farmers cannot grow both varieties in proximity to one another, and left to choose from one of the two varieties.
+The Rinkel family opted for the European-Japanese hybrid, though they also have a lone favorite Chinese chestnut tree and its pollinator that sit away from the main orchard providing a few American-Manchurian nuts.

 Virginia had more freedom when it came to choosing which hazelnuts to grow.
-She ordered some of Oregon State University’s 7-year-researched/released cultivars.
-They are McDonald’s, Webster, Felix, and Yamhill (the latter is used in Ferrero Rocher chocolates).
-More recently, she’s been excited to be a small test plot for Rutger’s Eastern Filbert Blight resistant trees under direction of Dr. Tom Molnar’s research.
-They are Raritan, Somerset, Monmouth, and Hunterdon.
-There will be 5 new named varieties released this coming spring of 2026.
-Hopefully, these EFB-resistant hazelnut trees will encourage more Michigan people to plant these highly promising trees, as hazelnuts are native to Michigan.
+She opted for four of Oregon State University’s released cultivars, which are as follows: McDonald’s, Webster, Felix, and Yamhill (the latter is used in Ferrero Rocher chocolates).
+More recently, she’s been excited to be a small test plot for Rutger’s Eastern Filbert Blight (EFB) resistant hazelnut trees under direction of Dr. Tom Molnar’s research.
+These varieties are as follows: Raritan, Somerset, Monmouth, and Hunterdon.
+There will be 5 new named varieties released under Dr. Molnar’s direction this coming spring of 2026.
+Hopefully, these EFB-resistant hazelnut trees will encourage more Michiganders to plant hazelnuts, as they are native to Michigan.

 As far as what it takes to grow chestnuts, it is “very intense for small growers.”
-This can be taken quite literally, as Virginia is only 5’3, and chestnut trees can get up to 50 feet tall, so she and her husband recently invested in hiring a real helper, a drone and its flight manager.
-As it sprays, hovering 10 feet above the trees from the top down, the spray force penetrates to the moisture cards clipped to the lower branches, forming tell-tale successful black ‘water’ spots on the cards.
-This worked wonders in eliminating the chestnut weevil this year.
-They also fertilize the chestnuts and hazelnuts twice a month apart, in spring.
-Once the chestnuts are harvested, they are immediately refrigerated in their walk-in refrigeration unit (chestnuts could have been named a “fruit” instead of a nut, as they are a legume).
+This can be taken quite literally, as Virginia is only 5’3, and chestnut trees can get up to 50 feet tall, so she does her best to spray from the ground up.
+Virginia and her husband recently invested in hiring a real helper, a drone spray and its flight manager.
+The drone hovers 10 feet above the trees from the top down, and sprays pesticide from the top of the tree down to its roots.
+This works wonders in eliminating weevil, a common pest for chestnut trees.
+Fertilizing is less labor-intensive, since they only have to fertilize the trees twice in the spring.

-She’ll then send them to be inspected by Michigan’s largest co-op, Chestnut Growers, Inc. Here, a few of the nuts are put in a warm room so that if there are any weevils, they will exit and be trapped in a vertical-sided cookie-sheet, that they cannot climb out of.
-The numbers will be counted, and the grower will be alerted that preventative action needs to be taken the next year to be sold through the cooperative.
+Virginia will then send them to be inspected by Michigan’s largest co-op, Chestnut Growers, Incorporated.
+Here, a few of the nuts are put in a warm room so that any weevils will exit the nuts and are trapped in a vertical-sided cookie-sheet.
+The number of weevils are counted, and the grower will be alerted that preventative action needs to be taken the next year to be sold through the cooperative.
+If there are no weevils, the nuts can be cleared to sell.

 Hazelnuts are easier to grow, though still labor-intensive.
 They do not need to be refrigerated once harvested, so they sit in a ⅜” welded wire enclosed squirrel-proof house unit to dry outside until ready to sell.
-After ~ 6 weeks, they are ready to be sized and sold.
-The biggest concern during this process is ensuring squirrels don’t get to them first!
+After approximately six weeks, they are ready to be sized and sold.
+The biggest concern during this process is ensuring squirrels don’t get to them!

-As a part of the Chestnut Growers 35-member co-op and the community of Michigan farmers as a whole, Virginia and her husband work hard to ensure the highest quality chestnuts and hazelnuts are delivered from local farmers to markets and consumers.
-The result of her and her husband’s hard work is apparent, since no canned or packaged tree nut you find in a major grocery store remotely compares to the sweetness and decadence of their locally grown chestnuts and hazelnuts.
+As a part of the Chestnut Growers 35-member co-op and the community of Michigan farmers as a whole, Virginia and her husband work hard to ensure the highest quality chestnuts and hazelnuts are delivered from their farm to local farmers’ markets and consumers.
+The result of her and her husband’s hard work is apparent, since no tree nut you find in any major grocery store remotely compares to the sweetness and decadence of their locally grown chestnuts and hazelnuts.

 If you are curious to know how to roast chestnuts, it’s fairly simple.
 Virginia suggests you do the following: